sderickson/react-treema/README.md

 #### In Progress
 - [ ] Editing
-  - [ ] Make validator story work, able to fix all invalid data
-  - [ ] Make default story work, able to set data
+  - [X] Make default story work, able to set data
   - [ ] Make arrays and objects able to add children
   - [ ] Make able to delete properties and children
+  - [ ] Make validator story work, able to fix all invalid data
 - [ ] getters/setters

 #### TODO